Reclaiming Eschatology & Atonement During A Convergence of

 Section VI: Modern Deconstruction, Nihilism, and the Subjective

 We enter the philosophical abyss: Nietzsche’s hammer, postmodern fragmentation, and the death of objective meaning.
 But where many stop at despair, this section searches for integration.
-Girard’s scapegoat theory, Jungian individuation, and psychospiritual models of rebirth reveal a strange hope—one that walks through the void and emerges with new vision.
+Girard’s scapegoat theory, Jungian individuation, and psychospiritual models of rebirth reveal a strange hope—one that walks through the void and emerges with a new vision.

 Section VII: Paraclete, Unified Atonement, and Sparking Movements